Multnomah County Sheriff's Office

 Multnomah County Sheriff's Office (MCSO) serves the close to 700,000 residents of Multnomah County, Oregon, United States.
-Multnomah County Sheriff's Office is a County Law Enforcement agency that handles 9-1-1 calls and assists other city agencies such as Portland Police Bureau.
+Multnomah County Sheriff's Office is a County Law Enforcement agency that handles 9-1-1 calls and assists other city agencies such as the Portland Police Bureau.
 The current Sheriff is Nicole Morrisey O'Donnell.
-The cities of Maywood Park, Wood Village, Fairview, and Troutdale contract out the law enforcement services of Multnomah County Sheriff's Office.
+The cities of Maywood Park, Wood Village, Fairview, and Troutdale contract out the law enforcement services of the Multnomah County Sheriff's Office.

 The sheriff is elected by popular vote, and oversees a budget of $118 million.

 History

-Multnomah County Sheriff's Office was established in February 1854, with William L. McMillen as the first sheriff; he served until 1862.
+The Multnomah County Sheriff's Office was established in February 1854, with William L. McMillen as the first sheriff; he served until 1862.
 In 1960, the Sheriff's Office created the River Patrol Unit, which has grown to be the largest river patrol division in the state.

 In the past, as recently as the 1980s, the position was essentially the "top cop" in the county, performing law enforcement for the bulk of the county's population.
 As of 2009, however, as the unincorporated areas of the county have diminished, 85% of sheriff's office employees work in corrections rather than law enforcement.

 On July 1, 2015, the Sheriff's Office began policing services for the city of Troutdale.
 In a 10-year agreement, the officers and civilian personnel of the Troutdale Police department were brought in as sworn deputies and employees of the Sheriff's Office.
 The agreement was reported to save the City of Troutdale over $900,000 per year over a ten-year period.
 The deal also included leasing of the Troutdale Police Community Center.
 The Law Enforcement patrol, property, and records divisions were also moved from the Hansen Building to this location in July, 2015.